 Private sessions with a trainer, CAAB, or Dip ACVB are better for addressing specific behavior problems like phobias, separation anxiety, excessive barking, destructive chewing and aggression.
 They cost more, but are better at tackling complicated issues.

 First, pet owners need to recognize that certain behaviors are simply natural for dogs even though they may be annoying.
 Some degree of barking, digging and chewing is normal.
 Even with training, you may not eliminate these behaviors and shouldn’t completely change your dog’s nature anyway.

-Secondly, dog owners need to realize that the best pet professional in the world cannot work magic.
+Additionally, dog owners need to realize that the best pet professional in the world cannot work magic.
 There are no quick fixes to modifying behavior.
-Patience and persistence are required from both dog and owner.
-But people who love their dogs consider the cost of time and money is a small price to pay for a loving companion.
+Patience and persistence are required from both dog and owner, but people who love their dogs consider the cost of time and money is a small price to pay for a loving companion.